badges/awesome-badges/CONTRIBUTING.md

 1. To be included in this list, a project must and relate to status badges.
 2. A link may be helpful to developers and non-developers.
 3. It must be substantive.
-Blog posts may not be included at the maintainers' discretion, however we're not going to list every blog post about how to add a badge to your project.
+Blog posts may be included at the maintainers' discretion, however we're not going to list every blog post about how to add a badge to your project.
 4. Linked project need not be related to Shields.io or adopt the